rnabioco/ggtrace/README.md

 <br>

-geom\_outline is also compatible with other geoms including line…
+geom\_outline is also compatible with other geoms including `line`…

 ``` r
 dat <- world_bank_pop %>%